 Most departments in the School of Arts and Humanities require reading proficiency (measured by the SAH language exam) in at least one foreign language for the MA or PhD degrees (for individual department requirements, please refer to the Student Handbook for your department).
 SAH offers the exam four times per academic year (two during the Fall semester and two during the Spring semester; no exams are offered during the summer except through the Writing Center intensive workshops).
 Students are required to pay a $25 fee upon registering for the exam.

 The foreign language exam consists of an excerpt taken from a graduate-level text.
 Students are given two hours to translate the text into English and are expected to translate the majority of the text with precision and accuracy.
 Most importantly, the general meaning of the text should remain intact.
-Non-native English speakers may take an extra 30 minutes to complete their translations.
+International, non-native English speakers may take an extra 30 minutes to complete their translations.
 Exams are graded on a pass/fail basis.
 In case of failure, the student is allowed to repeat the exam.

 CGU regularly offers exams in French, Spanish, German, and Latin.
 Students should refer to their department's Student Handbooks and/or their advisors for requirements about which language exam should be completed.